ELC/elc.github.io-content/blog/2023-angel-guide.md

 leave the IC role.
 These individuals are characterized by being people who **C.A.R.E.S**:

-- C - Competence in the Domain: They are experts in the specific domain or skill they aim to multiply in others.
+- **C - Competence in the Domain**: They are experts in the specific domain or skill they aim to multiply in others.
-- A - Adaptive Communication: They have effective and adaptable communication skills, ensuring clear and relatable knowledge transfer.
+- **A - Adaptive Communication**: They have effective and adaptable communication skills, ensuring clear and relatable knowledge transfer.
-- R - Relational Empathy: They build strong relationships and connect with others' needs and emotions.
+- **R - Relational Empathy**: They build strong relationships and connect with others' needs and emotions.
-- E - Encouraging Patience: They cultivate patience and persistence to support and guide individuals through their learning journey, even during challenging moments.
+- **E - Encouraging Patience**: They cultivate patience and persistence to support and guide individuals through their learning journey, even during challenging moments.
-- S - Supportive Coaching: They provide constructive feedback, coaching, and mentorship, fostering growth and critical thinking in others.
+- **S - Supportive Coaching**: They provide constructive feedback, coaching, and mentorship, fostering growth and critical thinking in others.

 By having an individual at this level on a team, they make it possible for other